Light-Keeper/react-singleton-hook/README.md

 modules](https://webpack.js.org/api/module-methods/#commonjs).

 ## What is a singleton hook
 - Singleton hooks very similar to React Context in terms of functionality.
-Each singleton hook has s body, you might think of it as of Context Provider body.
+Each singleton hook has a body, you might think of it as of Context Provider body.
 Hook has a return value, it's similar to the value provided by context.
 Using a singleton hook from a component is like consuming a context.

-- Singleton hooks are lazy. the body is not executed until the hook is called by some component or other hook.
+- Singleton hooks are lazy.
+The body is not executed until the hook is called by some component or other hook.
 Once loaded, the hook body remains loaded forever.
 If you want to eager-load some Singleton hooks, use them at the top-level component of your App.